"Nigeria is bigger than any player" – Kanu reacts to Abraham and Tomori England call-ups | Goal.com

 Abraham, 22, who has been in rich scoring form for Frank Lampard’s side had been capped by the Europeans in friendlies against Germany and Brazil, while Tomori who is also eligible to feature for Canada has played 15 times for English U21’s.

-This development, however, did not come as a shock to the Arsenal great and he feels the Super Eagles have array of stars to count on if the duo dumps Nigeria.
+This development, however, did not come as a shock to the Arsenal great as he feels the Super Eagles have array of stars to count on if the duo dumps Nigeria.

 “Our problem is that whenever someone starts doing well, we start chasing them which is not bad because other countries do that,” Kanu told Goal.